Trading FAQs: Placing Orders

 • Where is my order confirmation?

-After you place your trade, the confirmation screen confirms the trade details.
-Print this screen, or note the confirmation number.
-You can also receive a trade confirmation via e-mail.
+After you place your trade, the confirmation screen confirms the order details.
+You can receive a trade confirmation via e-mail.

 For illustrative purposes only